FEDarling/weekly-tracker/weeklys/node_weekly/445/README.md

 [easy-template-x: Generate `.docx` Documents from Templates](https://nodeweekly.com/link/125924/web "github.com") — Given a template document with Mustache-esque tags, this can switch in different content en masse, mail merge style.

 Alon Bar

-💻 Jobs

-[Software Engineers](https://nodeweekly.com/link/125925/web) — Sticker Mule is the Internet's most "kick ass" brand.
-Our software team operates from 17 countries, and we're always looking for more exceptional engineers.
-Sticker mule

-[Find Tech Jobs with Hired](https://nodeweekly.com/link/125926/web) — Create a profile on Hired to connect with hiring managers at growing startups and Fortune 500 companies.
-It's free for job-seekers.
-Hired

 ---
 > * 译文出自：[weekly-tracker](https://github.com/FEDarling/weekly-tracker) 项目，期待你的加入！